MethodExists/mongo-driver/README.md

 updates one document according with query

 ### Params
-  -collection   <string>  collection name
+- collection   *string*  collection name
-  -query        <object>  key/value pair where key is field name and value is the criteria -body         <object>  key/value pair where key is field name
+- query        *object*  key/value pair where key is field name and value is the criteria
+- body         *object*  key/value pair where key is field name
                           note: if you not provide $set: {}, body will override current document body.
-  -options      <object>  key/value pair which can contain:
+- options      *object*  key/value pair which can contain:
-    -w          <number>  write concern (most used value=1), check mongo db doc.
+  - w          *number*  write concern (most used value=1), check mongo db doc.
-    -multi      <bool>    if just one or many documents were be updated
+  - multi      *bool*    if just one or many documents were be updated
 ### Returns
-  -promise of:
-    -count      <number>  the number of updated records.
+- promise of count      *number*  the number of updated records.

 ### Basic usage:
 ```